abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**: to control whether restart md.
-  - 0: When set to 0, ABACUS will calculate md normally.
+  - true: ABACUS will calculate md normally.
-  - 1: When set to 1, ABACUS will calculate md from the last step in your test before.
+  - false: ABACUS will calculate md from the last step in your previous md calculation.
-- **Default**: 0
+- **Default**: false

 ### md_dt